Articles in Category: Facebook

 Facebook account hacks happen.
-There are steps you need to take, not only to recover your account but to prevent it from being hacked again.
+There are steps to take not only to recover your account, but to prevent it from being hacked again.

 Sharing posts you find on Facebook often results in an “unavailable” message.
 That’s Facebook respecting privacy settings.

 Many sites make it easy to log in by using your Facebook account.
 It’s easy — but is it safe?

 Facebook identifies your account through your email address.
 Deleting one account won’t delete the other.